wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_debug_connections_timers.md

 ---
-title: xem:/debug/connections/timers \[GET\]
+title: xem:/debug/connections/timers - NEM
-description: Gets an array of task monitor structures.
-You can monitor the statisticsfor periodic tasks with this information.
+description: Example code for the xem:/debug/connections/timers rest method. Сomplete guide on how to use xem:/debug/connections/timers rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters